firesidefiction/firesidefiction.github.io/submissions.md

 permalink: submissions
 ---

-**Fireside is currently open to short story submissions for the Winter 2021 Issue of _Firesdie Quarterly_, edited by Danny Lore.
+**Fireside is currently open to short story submissions for the Winter 2021 Issue of _Fireside Quarterly_, edited by Danny Lore.
 We will be accepting submissions until Friday, April 17, 2020 at 6pm EST.**

 To submit your manuscript for consideration, please read our [submissions guidelines for short stories](#short-stories) and then fill in the form that follows our guidelines.